Sollarr/Centaura-OP-Guns/README.md

 ## 📄 License

-This project is provided under the MIT License - see LICENSE file for details.
+This project is provided under the GNU License - see LICENSE file for details.

 ## 🤝 Contributing